Recap: Doctor Who S5 E4 "The Enemy of the World"

 .
 The discoveries were made public in October of 2013.

 - Acting for Two: As implied in the summary above, Patrick Troughton plays both Salamander and the Doctor for this adventure.
-Considering the only difference between them is a hair style and costume, Patrick Troughton puts his heart into making those two completely different.
+Considering the only difference between them is a hair style and costume and accent, Patrick Troughton puts his heart into making those two completely different.

 - Action Girl: Astrid, and how!